2020PB/police-brutality/reports/Oregon.md

 ### Police strike journalist with tear gas canister | July 12th

-In the aftermath of the events of or-portland-60, a journalist was filming protestors using water and traffic cones to defuse tear gas.
+In the aftermath of the events of or-portland-60, a journalist was filming protesters using water and traffic cones to defuse tear gas.
 While filming, he was shot directly with a tear gas canister, which then fell into his bag.
 He states that "PRESS" is written clearly on his helmet.

 tags: journalist, tear-gas, tear-gas-canister